Unique cap and stem coloration separates from the pack…

 Again like with other 7 Pot peppers (and super-hot chilies), a little goes a very long way.
 7 Pot chilies get their name for the fact that one pod can easily provide enough spiciness for 7 pots of soup.
 There are also more extreme culinary uses, like scorching hot sauces – though other super-hots (like the ghost pepper) provide similar heat and are much easier to source.

 Where can you buy 7 Pot Bubblegum?

 These are not easy to source fresh.
 The fact is, the 7 Pot Bubblegum is a unique hybrid and not commonly grown for commercial use.
-If you’re a gardener with extreme tastes (and a flair for the unique), you can buy 7 Pot Bubblegum seeds via Amazon and other online vendors.
+If you’re a gardener with extreme tastes (and a flair for the unique), you can buy 7 Pot Bubblegum seeds online (Amazon).
 Or, if you have chili farms near you, call to assess availability.
 Though other more common 7 Pot peppers will likely have a greater chance of being available.
 They’ll provide similar flavor and often more heat, but of course without that unique colorful stem.